CACHE PROJECT

 Who covers ZANOG’s costs?

-Initially, some ISP’s came together and offered various parts of the cachefill.
-Later, ZANOG received a grant from ISOC that helped with equipment purchase and some cachefill bandwidth.
-In 2020, in preparation for expansion to CPT, ZANOG received funding from operators to obtain its own internet number resources.
+Initially, some ISP’s came together and offered various parts of the cache-fill.
+Later, ZANOG received a grant from ISOC that helped with equipment purchase and some cache-fill bandwidth.
+In 2020, in preparation for expansion to CPT, ZANOG received funding from operators to obtain its own Internet number resources.
 Today, ZANOG succeeds because the community invests in it.
 The largest ongoing cost is funded by sponsors and donors, and the cache project could not survive without them.
-We have contined support from INXZA and ADC for the hosting of the caches
+We have continued support from INX-ZA (DINX, CINX and JINX) and ADC (hosting at ADC CT1), and most recently Teraco (hosting at Teraco CT2).

 Is this a long-term project?

-For now, this has already created immense value for regional operators, and has even had some CDN’s comment that they have seen more usage in a specific geography than they expected.
-Ultimately, the ideal situation is for the CDN’s in question to build up enough of a foothold for their product and services in each region, and then deploy, manage and run their own infrastructure in-region.
-This has already happened with some CDN’s, and we are hopeful that this experience will spread.
+The CDN project has already created immense value for regional operators, and has even had some CDNs comment that they have seen more usage in a specific geography than they expected.
+Ultimately, the ideal situation is for the CDNs in question to build up enough of a foothold for their product and services in each region, and then deploy, manage and run their own infrastructure in-region.
+This has already happened with some CDNs, and we are hopeful that this experience will spread.

-A note on other CDN’s Cloudflare has a full deployment in Durban and Cape Town (as well as JHB).
-Facebook has a caching node in Durban for static content.
+A note on other CDNs – Cloudflare has a full deployment in Durban and Cape Town (in addition well to JNB).
+Facebook and Akamai have caching nodes in Durban for static content.

 How can I contribute?